 9. Policy administration

-a) The risk and quality manager of MTC (Risk and Quality Manager) is responsible for reviewing and updating this Policy, and is responsible for seeking legal advice as needed when maintaining this Policy.
+(a) The risk and audit manager of MTC (Risk and Audit Manager) is responsible for reviewing and updating this Policy, and is responsible for seeking legal advice as needed when maintaining this Policy.

-b) The executive leadership team of MTC (ELT) has responsibility for the management of legal compliance obligations within its area of control including promoting, monitoring and upholding a positive legal compliance culture and identifying the need to engage the Risk and Quality Manager for support and/or training.
+(b) The executive leadership team of MTC (ELT) has responsibility for the management of legal compliance obligations within its area of control including promoting, monitoring and upholding a positive legal compliance culture and identifying the need to engage the Risk and Audit Manager for support and/or training.

 10. Consultation and approval